 9. When your world is at war make sure your home is a sanctuary.
 Having a place where we tend to ourselves is of utmost importance.

 10. You don’t always need to have an opinion.
 Having an opinion for the sake of having an opinion is a waste of time and can be dangerous.

-11. In the west, or at least in Denmark, the liberal ideology of “every man is his own fortune” often makes us ask ‘what the world can give us’.
+11. Too often we ask ‘what the world can give us’.
 How much money, prestige or trophies can we take before we go?
 And if it is not enough, which it frankly almost always isn’t, we leave in bitterness.
 Or worse, live in bitterness.
 In karate too, this way of thinking has become prominent.
 I think we find ourselves too easily fooled into thinking that this mentality is what gives us strength, that it makes us get up in the morning and train our hearts out: – To gain in some imaginary future.
 However, I’m opposing this view and proposing a new: To offer in the here and now.
 If instead we wake up and do our chores out of respect and gratitude towards the universe, our communities, we find ourselves more at peace.
-We practice just as hard, if not harder, but we never fail to reach our goal because our goal is not plastic trophies or status, our goal is simply to offer.
+We practice just as determined, if not more, but we never fail to reach our goal because our goal is not plastic trophies or status, our goal is simply to offer.
 To offer the world our time, our tending to its interior.
 The ability to alleviate suffering.
 To forgive.
 To create.
 To practice karate.
 To teach karate.
 To be thankful.
 To do good.
 Results and trophies will then come on their own, and if they do, offer them to the universe as part of your dō.
 This is the way.

 13. A dōjō without friendship and respect is but a building.

 14. Reserve your highest respect for those who are primarily on a path to cultivate control over themselves instead of over others.